 As a result Cebu City actively caters for the migrated urban poor, especially street children, with infrastructures and policies in place that are evidently being exercised at a country, city and local level.

-It is good practice for countries such as Bangladesh to take from the success of other nations and attempt to implement especially since current practice is not improving the nations condition.
-Bangladesh has a lot to take from the model that Philippines provides.
+It is good practice for countries such as Bangladesh to take from the success of similar nations and attempt to implement the model since current practice is not improving the nations condition.
+Bangladesh has a lot to take from the example that Philippines provides.

 Above everything, the key to Philippines success is an active and sustained effort that starts from the government but works collaboratively with other sectors and organisations – this is what Bangladeshi government ought to be reminded of.